4.1 Sector overview

 4.4 Metal production (CRF 2C)

 The metal production category reports CO2 emissions from the production of iron and steel, ferroalloys, aluminium and magnesium.
 The major metal production activities occurring in New Zealand are the production of steel (from ironsand and scrap steel) and aluminium.
-A small amount of SF6 was used in a magnesium foundry until 1998.
+A small amount of SF6 was used in a magnesium foundry until around 1998.
 New Zealand has no production of coke, sinter or ferroalloys.
-In 2008, perfluorocarbon emissions from the aluminium production subcategory were a key category in the trend analysis.
+In 2007, CO2 emissions from the iron and steel production subcategory were a key category (level assessment), and perfluorocarbon emissions from the aluminium production subcategory were a key category in the trend analysis.

 4.4.2 Methodological issues